 IS0123 COMPUTER SKILLS DEVELOPMENT I (NO CREDIT) (Accelerated first 6 weeks of quarter.)
 (0 - 2).

 An introduction to the use and operation of microcomputers with emphasis on hardware basics, the operating system, and word processing.
 Emphasis on applications in systems management.
 Graded on Pass/Fail only.

-IS0810 THESIS RESEARCH FOR INFORMATION TECHNOLOGY MANAGEMENT STUDENTS (0 - 8).
-Every student conducting thesis research will enroll in this course.
+IS0810 THESIS RESEARCH FOR INFORMATION TECHNOLOGY MANAGEMENT STUDENTS (0-8).

-IS2000 INTRODUCTION TO INFORMATION TECHNOLOGY MANAGEMENT (3-1).
+IS2000 INTRODUCTION TO INFORMATION TECHNOLOGY MANAGEMENT (3 - 1).